-Join us at our monthly meeting Sunday March 10th 4-6 pm.
+Join us at our meeting Sunday February 9th 4:00-6:00 pm.

-Cameron Park Community Center | 2502 Country Club Lane | Cameron Park
+Cameron Park Community Center | 2505 Country Club Dr | Cameron Park

-Remember to register your hives!
+Remember to register your hives for 2025!

 To register, visit our Resources page and click on the "register your hives" button in the lefthand sidebar to register with BeeWhere, the statewide website for hive registration.
 This is a yearly requirement for all beekeepers, plus the fee has been waived for El Dorado County beekeepers.
 BeeWhere is a great resource, bringing beekeepers and pesticide applicators together to protect bees.